Kids 6-18: $4.00 *Adults 19-59: $6.00 * Seniors 60 and up: $5.00

 Unknown entities still reside in Rosemount.
 No one knows their identity, but it could be some of the family members who lived here, their servants or anyone who was connected to this mansion.

-The living report hear footsteps going down the many hallways of Rosemount when no one alive is in that section of the mansion.
+The living report hearing footsteps going down the many hallways of Rosemount when no one alive is in that section of the mansion.
 These entities are going about their business at hand.

 All over the estate, there are unexplained noises and the living catch glimpses of movements out of the corner of their eyes; perhaps of shadows, weird lights, and maybe even apparitions.
 The entities don't appear in plain view as full apparitions perhaps because it would be rude to scare the very people who are helping to keep Rosemount Museum in fine shape.